2018-02-26 16:45:59 • ID: 1738

 This is a typical, 25 cm long neolithic "Pic de mineur" from Spiennes (Belgium).
 Spiennes is situated in the west of what is today Middle Belgium, on the southern edge of the Mons Basin, in the Hainaut Province.

-The region was a privileged area for the procurement of good flint since the Acheulean and the early Middle Palaeolithic.
-10 km to the North, we find the famous open-air early middle upper Paleolithic site of Maisières-Canal which has been dated to 28 k.a.
-BP ( 33 k.a. cal BP).
+The region was a privileged area for the procurement of good flint since the Acheulean and the early Middle Palaeolithic (EMP) and 10 km to the North, we find the famous open-air early middle upper Paleolithic site of Maisières-Canal which has been dated to 28 k.a.
+BP (33 k.a. cal BP).

-Several the open-air Magdalenian sites of are known from the Hainaut area which may have mainly occupied in the warm season.
-These places would be repeatedly visited specifically for their abundant, high quality flint.
+Several the open-air Magdalenian sites are known from the Hainaut area which may have mainly occupied in the warm season.
+Again, such places would be repeatedly visited specifically for their abundant, high quality flint.

 The flint extracted by the Neolithic miners comes from the Spiennes Chalk Formation which belongs to the Late Cretaceous period.
 The Spiennes Formation is rich in large flint nodules of 10 to 60 cm thick, either black or black to grey-brown.

 By the second half of the 5th millenium BCE, many flint mines, dedicated to the mass production of polished axeheads, appear in North-West Europe.